A Journey, A Storm & A Cry for Help...

 How could Jonah sleep when the ship was breaking up?

-How could Jonah be so unaware of the danger he was in?
+How could he be so unaware of the danger he was in?

-How could Jonah be so unaware of the danger he put others in?
+How could he be so unaware of the danger he put others in?

 Are we unaware of the danger we are in when we choose to disobey God?